fluxninja/aperture/docs/content/concepts/flow-label.md

 sidebar_position: 4
 ---

-In the context of an Aperture Agent, a 'flow' represents a basic unit of work, which could be an API call, a feature, or a database query.
-This is akin to an [OpenTelemetry span][span].
-Each flow is tagged with a set of 'Flow Labels', which are key-value pairs.
-For instance, if a flow is tagged with `user_tier:gold`, `user_tier` is the label key and `gold` is the label value.
+A flow is the fundamental unit of work from the perspective of an Aperture agent.
+It could be an API call, a feature, or even a database query.
+A flow in Aperture is similar to [OpenTelemetry span][span].
+Each flow is annotated with a set of **Flow Labels**, which are key-value pairs.
+For instance, if a flow is tagged with `user_tier:gold`, then `user_tier` is the label key and `gold` is the label value.
-`user_tier` is a flow label.

-_Example:_
+The following visualization depicts flows belonging to different [control points](./control-point.md) across a distributed application, along with their associated flow labels.

 <Zoom>